 Shorter one-day tours to Doubtful Sound are also available from Te Anau and Queenstown.
 Whether you choose Doubtful or Milford Sound, I recommend bookending your trip with a night in Te Anau instead of Queenstown since it’s so much closer and makes the journey shorter and more accessible.

-To learn more about visiting Doubtful Sound or Milford Sound and the rest of New Zealand, contact us at Go WalkAbout Travel today!
+To learn more about visiting Doubtful Sound or Milford Sound and the rest of New Zealand, contact your travel agent specializing in New Zealand today!